Why Traveling Overnight Lowers Your Carbon Emissions

 Classic sleeper trains

 Europe boasts a number of classic sleeper routes, such as Vienna to Rome (around 11 hours).
-This NightJet service is about to get even better with some exciting developments planned by the Austrian government.
+The NightJet service operated by Austrian Federal Railways (ÖBB) got even better in 2023 with innovative new trains going into service.

 Another stunning route is from Stockholm to Narvik at the Arctic Circle in northern Norway (22 hours).
 Or there’s a night train from Rome to Sicily with the train boarding a boat to make the final crossing across the Straits of Messina.